 Buildings for public use: This chapter gives possibilities to build a rural hotel, a B&B, a casa rural, a museum, or any other building that is open to the public.
 Keep in mind that the classification of the land is a restricting factor here as well.
 Furthermore the purchaser has to be aware that if the license is granted it will be granted for that specific purpose only and for a specific period of time.
 The applier will have to leave a substantial deposit at the local town hall as a guarantee that the owner will restore the land in its original state at the end of the period.
 Also this guarantee can be used to demolish the building if it doesn’t comply we the permitted use.

 And what about extending existing buildings?
-If the original building is located on rustic land with no special protection, has been build with a license and has been granted the license of first occupation you could apply for an extension.
+If the original building is located on rustic land with no special protection, has been build with a license and has been granted the license of first occupation you could in rare cases apply for a barn, stables or shed.
+Extension of the residencial area is not allowed.
 The local regulation will define the maximum volume.
 The general rule is a maximum of 1% of the plot size.

 How to apply for a license?